-- If it is because you don't know what to say, talk to someone at the ALS Association or a counselor/therapist specializing in this type of practice. - If it is because you know your children and they will not handle it well, engage with a trusted family member, friend, or therapist to help guide your conversation. - But if it is simply because you don't trust your children or don't want them to know, that can foster resentment and isolation for many years to come.
+- If it is because you don't know what to say, talk to someone at the ALS Association or a counselor/therapist specializing in this type of practice.
+You deserve to talk it out and get support. - If it is because you know your children and they will not handle it well, engage with a trusted family member, friend, or therapist to help guide your conversation. - If it is because you worry for your children and don't want them to know, that can foster resentment and isolation for many years to come.

-Keep the conversation ongoing.
-It does not have to be a constant conversation all the time, but don't stop talking.
+The important thing is to keep the conversation going.
+It does not have to be a constant, but don't stop communicating.
 Keep your children and youths engaged.
 Be open and allow them the opportunity to ask anything, knowing they will get a straight answer.

 Check in with them from time to time, especially at times when ALS progresses and your "new normal" is changing.

-See how they are doing and if they have any further questions.
-It is not always up to them to come to you.
-Keeping the conversation going is one way to make the family experience "normal."
+See how they are doing and ask if they have questions.
+Maintaining dialogue is one way to make the family experience "normal."

-Listen.
+And listen.
 Perhaps the best thing you can do is be there and listen.
 Your children may be angry, confused, or sad.
 Hear them and allow them their feelings.
 Then keep the conversation going.